dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

 When multinationals look for the best location for their investment they compare various similar alternatives.
-For example, let’s look at the Japanese car manufacturer Nissan that decided in 1984 to build a new plant in Sunderland, in the North East region of the UK.
+For example, let’s look at the Japanese car manufacturer NISSAN, that decided in 1984 to build a new plant in Sunderland, in the North East region of the UK.

 In principle a number of other European regions had characteristics similar to Sunderland.
 For example Lazio and Piedmont in Italy, or Nord-Pas-de-Calais in France.
-At the time they were roughly as wealthy, populous and rich in human capital as the North East UK.
+At the time they were roughly as wealthy, populous and rich in human capital as the North East of the UK.

 #